Competition and Competitiveness in the Digital Economy

 About the Project

-The Project on Competition and Competitiveness in the Digital Economy seeks to build upon the accomplishments of the Dynamic Competition Initiative in ways including the following:
+The Project on Competition and Competitiveness in the Digital Economy seeks to build upon the accomplishments of the Dynamic Competition Initiative (DCI) in ways including the following:

 Mobilizing the network of DCI scholars who share and collaborate on building a vision of innovation-focused competition policies and practices.